DHJariwala/DBMSProject/README.md

 `of die("unable to connect");` will stop execution of the program when MySql and php are not connected;

+`session_start();` is used to start a session.
+Session helps us to store values (on server) to be used in different webpages.

+`$_SESSION['username']` here, `$_SESSION` is an array (like dictionary in python) which stores values in index as string.
+Thus here 'username' is the index for the value `$_POST['username']`.
+Now in any webpage, so long the webpage is this server and has same domain, this array can be used anywhere.

+In admin.php, house.php, staff.php we first start the session by `session_start()` this means that this webpage must use session variables.
+The `if` statement ensures that the session variable is set by the `isset` function.
+If the variable is set then `$loginuser` must be set equal to `$_SESSION['usernam']`.
+Now we can use `$loginuser` in the whole webpage to get the username (This username was entered in mainPage.php).
+Thus, `<?php echo $loginuser ?>` prints the name of the user who is currently using the website.

 ### Details about the website
 #### Admin
 #### House